Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 3.0.0 =
+* Fix: default region is now one of the selected regions in the wizard.
+* Fix: when localstorage is empty, empty array could cause PHP error during cookie scan
+* Improvement: moved string translation support for polylang and WPML to core
+* Improvement: Added option to disable adding placeholder HTML to video's
+* Improvement: Added plural for Social Media statement in Cookie Policy
+* Improvement: Added exception for Non Personalized Ads in advertisement section in Wizard and in Cookie Policy
+* Improvement: Added escaping to outputted javascript, all scripts moved to templates
+* Improvement: Moved cookie banner settings to separate table and object
+* Improvement: limit ajax requests to a/b testing and multiple regions

 = 2.1.8 =
 * Tweak: improved Elementor compatibility